Dynamical mean field approach to associative memory model with non-monotonic transfer functions: Derivation of Eqs. ( )--( )

-which is derived using integral by parts for Gaussian integral.
+where we used the law of large numbers in the tranformations connected by $\simeq$ and a formula { } which is derived using integral by parts for Gaussian integral.
 Between the third and fourth lines, we also used $\partial f(a_i^t)/\partial \phi_i^s = 0$ for $s\ge t$ due to the causality.
 Eq. (\ref{eq:apdx_S}) indicates that $S$ is a lower triangular matrix.
 As a result, $\hat{S}$ is also a lower triangular matrix, and therefore the summation with respect to $s$ on the right-hand side of Eq. (\ref{eq:apdx_traj}) is limited to the range of $0\le s \le t$.
 Combining these and setting

 provide Eqs. (\ref{eq:effective_Z})--(\ref{eq:Gamma}).
 Note that Eq. (\ref{eq:Gamma_final}) indicates $\Lambda(t,t) = 0$.
 Accordingly, the summation range of $s$ in the right-hand side of Eq.~(\ref{eq:Langevin}) is written as $0 \le s \le t-1$.